 Step 1: Audit Your Historical Healthcare Usage

-Your past is the best predictor of your future needs.
-Gather Explanation of Benefits (EOB) statements from the last 1-2 years.
-Categorize your care: preventive visits (often $0 co-pay), specialist visits, prescription drugs, lab tests, imaging, and any procedures.
-Note the frequency and the amounts you paid versus what the plan paid.
-This creates your personal healthcare baseline.
+Your past predicts your future.
+Gather Explanation of Benefits (EOB) statements from the last 1–2 years.
+Categorize your care: preventive visits (often $0 co-pay), specialist visits, prescriptions, lab tests, imaging, and any procedures.
+Note the frequency and what you paid vs. what the plan paid.
+That's your baseline.

-Using your historical audit, project the coming year.
-Be sure to account for:
+Using your audit, project the coming year.
+Account for:

-- Planned Care: Known procedures, ongoing specialist management, or chronic condition maintenance.
+- Planned Care: Known procedures, ongoing specialist management, chronic condition maintenance.

 - Preventive Care Schedule: Annual physicals, age/gender-specific screenings (mammograms, colonoscopies).

-- "What-If" Scenarios: Model a minor acute event (like a broken bone) and a more significant medical event.
-This stress-test reveals the plan's financial protection level.
+- "What-If" Scenarios: Model a minor acute event (like a broken bone) and something more serious.
+Stress-test the plan's financial protection.

 Step 3: Map Your Projected Care to the Plan's Cost Structure

-This is the mathematical core.
-For each projected service, determine:
+Here's the math.
+For each projected service, figure out:

 - Is it preventive?
 (Check the plan's ACA preventive care list).

-- What is the cost before you meet your deductible?
-(You likely pay the full negotiated rate).
+- What does it cost before you meet your deductible?
+(You'll likely pay the full negotiated rate).

-- What is the cost after you meet your deductible?
+- What does it cost after you meet your deductible?
 (Co-pay or co-insurance).

 - Is the provider in-network?
-(Crucial for cost accuracy).
+(Crucial for accuracy).

-Create a simple spreadsheet.
+Build a simple spreadsheet.
 Tally your projected costs until you hit the deductible, then apply co-insurance until you hit the out-of-pocket maximum.
-Don't forget to add your 12 months of premium payments to this total.
+Don't forget to add 12 months of premiums.

 Step 4: Factor in Hidden Costs and Behavioral Effects

-This is where traditional estimation often fails.
+This is where most estimates fall short.
 Consider:

-- Delay of Care: High-deductible plans may cause you to postpone necessary care, potentially leading to higher costs later.
+- Delay of Care: High-deductible plans can make you put off necessary care—maybe leading to higher costs later.

-- FSA/HSA Drain: If you fund an FSA or HSA, those are your dollars being spent.
-A plan that encourages using these accounts for routine care is effectively shifting more cost to you.
+- FSA/HSA Drain: If you fund an FSA or HSA, those are your dollars.
+A plan that pushes routine care into these accounts shifts more cost to you.

 The WellthCare Advantage: A New Paradigm for Cost Estimation

-The traditional model forces you to estimate sickness costs.
-A modern, value-based approach like WellthCare flips the script by focusing on prevention-first utilization and wealth-building rewards, which fundamentally changes the cost equation.
-Here’s how to estimate costs with a Health-to-Wealth system in mind:
+Traditional models make you estimate sickness costs.
+A value-based approach like WellthCare flips that by focusing on prevention-first utilization and wealth-building rewards.
+Here's how to estimate costs with a Health-to-Wealth system in mind.

-First, recognize that a plan like WellthCare is designed to be used before your major medical plan.
-Your estimation should start with its $0 co-pay preventive care network.
-Map your projected preventive and routine care here-these costs drop to $0, providing immediate, predictable savings against a traditional plan's co-pays and deductibles.
+First, a WellthCare plan is designed to be used before your major medical plan.
+Start with its $0 co-pay preventive care network.
+Map your projected preventive and routine care there—those costs drop to $0, giving you immediate and predictable savings versus traditional co-pays and deductibles.

-Second, factor in the negative costs-the wealth contributions.
-For every preventive action (like getting a recommended screening or lab), the system automatically funds your WellthCare Store account (real, spendable dollars) and your Pension.
-This turns estimated out-of-pocket expenses into estimated financial gains.
-Your calculation isn't just "What will I spend?" but "What will I spend, minus what I'll earn back?"
+Second, factor in negative costs—the wealth contributions.
+Every preventive action (like a recommended screening or lab) automatically funds your WellthCare Store account (real spendable dollars) and your Pension.
+So your estimate isn't just "What will I spend?" but "What will I spend, minus what I'll earn back?"

-Third, leverage the WellthCare Readiness Index™.
-After engagement, this patent-pending tool uses your actual behavioral data-not just census guesses-to provide a proprietary analysis.
-It can project the optimal migration path, showing precisely when switching to integrated components like WellthCare Pharmacy™ or WellthCare Complete™ (self-funded replacement) would yield maximum savings, often 30-45% versus BUCA plans.
-Your cost estimate becomes a dynamic, data-driven roadmap rather than a static guess.
+Third, use the WellthCare Readiness Index™.
+After you engage, this patent-pending tool uses actual behavioral data—not census guesses—to give a proprietary analysis.
+It can project the optimal migration path, showing when switching to integrated components (WellthCare Pharmacy™ or WellthCare Complete™, a self-funded replacement) would yield maximum savings—often 30-45% compared to BUCA plans.
+Your cost estimate becomes a dynamic, data-driven roadmap, not a static guess.

 Actionable Checklist for Your Estimate